sunpy/sunpy/doc/source/dev.rst

 working connection to the internet. pytest is configured in a way that it iterates over all tests that have been marked as *online* and checks if there is an established connection to the internet.
-If there is none, the test is kipped, otherwise it is run.
+If there is none, the test is skipped, otherwise it is run.
 Marking tests is pretty straightforward in pytest: use the decorator ``@pytest.mark.online`` to mark a test function as needing an internet connection.